Edited by: MomSaathi Editorial Team

 - Reduces overstimulation — kids remember stories and laughter more than videos.

 Start small: Choose one weekly ritual.
-Consistency turns it into cherished memory.
+Consistency turns it into a cherished memory.

 Daily & Weekly Intentional Family Routines 2026

 - Evening Storytelling Circle — Gather after dinner for Panchatantra, Akbar-Birbal, or family stories.
-Alternate who tells — builds listening and imagination.
+The alternative who tells — builds listening and imagination.

-- Gratitude Sharing at Dinner — Everyone shares one thankful thing (no phones on table).
-Desi twist: End with “Shukriya” or simple prayer.
+- Gratitude Sharing at Dinner — Everyone shares one thankful thing (no phones on the table).
+Desi twist: End with “Shukriya” or a simple prayer.

 - Weekly Family Walk — Neighborhood stroll with no devices — talk, notice nature, hold hands.